DreamOfTheRedChamber/system-design-interviews/RemoteApiDesign.md

 #### Serialization protocol
 * Factors to consider:
-	- Support data types: Some serialization framework such as Hessian 2.0 even support complicated data structures such as Map and List.
+  * Support data types: Some serialization framework such as Hessian 2.0 even support complicated data structures such as Map and List.
-	- Cross-language support
+  * Cross-language support
-	- Performance: The compression rate and the speed for serialization.
+  * Performance: The compression rate and the speed for serialization.
+* General RPC protocol vs specialized RPC protocol:
+  * Prefer general RPC protocol because the parameters / methods / marshall / etc could be any type.

 ##### Protobuf
 ###### Compatibility